-FG Moves Against Scourge of Drug Abuse - THISDAYLIVE
+FG Moves against Scourge of Drug Abuse - THISDAYLIVE

 He also rued the associated negative impact on national welfare and security that the scourge was becoming.

-The SGF noted that the scourge had assumed a global dimension such that every responsible government will take appropriate action to root it out of its territory.
+The SGF noted that the scourge has assumed a global dimension such that every responsible government will take appropriate action to root it out of its territory.

-He lamented that virtually all segments of the society were impacted by the plague, adding further that its effects on the youths, who are the worst hit was becoming worrisome.
+He lamented that virtually all segments of the society were impacted by the plague, adding further that its effects on the youths, who are the worst hit is becoming worrisome.

-He also noted that many Nigerian youths who were victims of the scourge, were either incarcerated or were on death row in several countries across the world, either as traffickers or as users of these illicit substances.
+He also noted that many Nigerian youths who are victims of the scourge, are either incarcerated or are on death row in several countries across the world, either as traffickers or as users of these illicit substances.

 He called for a holistic approach that would benefit the society and also for posterity and survival of the country.